itstorque/itstorque.github.io/_blog_posts/2025_02_05_voronoi_perimeters/index.md

 ## Deviations from the expression

-There are some deviations from the expression that are due to the boundary always having a fixed side length - I call this aggregate boundary effects.
-Since we model the average expected boundary size for some number of cells, when the number of cells is small, the deterministic (non-random) surface area of the shape we are embedding has a larger effect than the probabilisticly expected surface area.
+There are some deviations from the expression that are due to the boundary always having a fixed side length - I call these aggregate boundary effects.
+Since we model the average expected boundary size for some number of cells, when the number of cells is small, the deterministic surface area of the shape we are embedding has a larger effect than the probabilistically expected surface area.
 As an effect of this, this derivation works best for $n>>1$ (and $n=1$).

-This effect takes larger form for larger dimensions, since there are more boundary effects and $n$ needs to be much larger to reach a limit of small aggregate boundary effects.
+This effect is larger for larger dimensions, since there are more boundary effects and $n$ needs to be much larger to reach a limit of small aggregate boundary effects.
 In the $D=4$ case, the error is bounded by 10% according to the numerics in the [computational results section](#computational-results).

 An observation/conjecture I had on the errors is that they follow $a\cdot \left(1+\dfrac{n}{\sqrt{D}}\right)^{-1}$ for some prefactor
 $a$.
 In 4D, fitting $a$ yields $a_{4D} \approx 1.2$ and in 2D $a_{2D} \approx 0.42$.
-This blog post has already gone too long so I will stop here and perhaps follow-up someday.
+This blog post has already gone too long so I will stop here and perhaps follow up in the future.

 ## Voronoi diagrams over arbitrary region shapes